 What leaves and needles don’t stick will end up blowing off the roof or into your gutters.
 Clogged gutters prevent moving water from your roof.
 As stated in our article roof longevity, clean gutters are critical to maintaining the overall health and life expectancy of your roof.

 Trees are home to a range of critter from birds to squirrels to insects.
 Trees in close proximity provide easy access to your roof for many.
 Aside from the damage to the roof surface, they can damage insulation and support structures.
+(How (and Why) to Protect Your Roof From Damage By Critters)

 We love our trees.